-Who in his right mind thought this record could sound this good?
-We’ve been buying pressings for years, with very little to show for it.
-Most copies have no real top or bottom; that’s what separates the men from the boys on Takin’ It to the Streets.
-That shrunken, flat, two-dimensional, lifeless, compressed, midrangy sound you’re so used to hearing on Doobies Brothers albums is the rule, and these sides are the exceptions.
+SUPERB SOUND on this A++ / A+++ White Hot Stamper — who in his right mind thought this record could sound this good?
+Not us!
+We’ve been buying pressings for years with virtually nothing to show for it; that’s why you haven’t seen a Hot Stamper hit the site since 2007.
+The typical copy of this album has no real top or bottom; that’s what separates the men from the boys on Takin’ It to the Streets.
+That shrunken, flat, two-dimensional, lifeless, compressed, midrangy sound you’re so used to hearing on Doobies Brothers albums (to this day I still haven’t found a good Minute by Minute!) is the rule, and this pressing the exception.

 Why go to all the trouble?
 Because we love the album!
-This is the first album to feature Michael McDonald’s infusion of white soul into what was otherwise just another radio-friendly boogie rock band, and ’70s soul is precisely the Doobies sound we love here at Better Records.
+This is the first album featuring Michael McDonald’s infusion of white soul, and that is the Doobie Brothers sound we love here at Better Records.

 But the average copy of this record is such a letdown, it’s hard to imagine many audiophiles taking it seriously over the years.
 They should; the band cooks on practically every track, and the songwriting is some of their best, with top tracks like Losin’ End and It Keeps You Runnin’.

 What do the Hot Stampers give you?
 The Big Sound for starters — wall to wall, lots of depth, all that sort of thing.
 Next: transparency — you hear into the soundfield, with space and air around all the instruments.
 Then: presence and immediacy.
 The vocals aren’t back there somewhere, lost in the mix.
 They’re front and center where any recording engineer worth his salt would have put them.
 Extend the top and bottom and voila, you have The Real Thing — a White Hot Stamper.